rsx4911/lca_code/README.md

-Please note this is a manual build and deploy process.
-We hope to retire this process shortly.
+<b>Please note this is a manual build and deploy process.
+We hope to retire this process shortly.</b>

-lca-short.txt

 The source code is built from GreenDelta, a company in Germany.
 Their repository link is listed below.
 They are the creators and owners of the LCA application.